umddb/datascience-fall14/lecture-notes/streaming.md

     - etc...

 - Examples of Tasks
-- {\bf Continuous} (SQL) queries
+    - **Continuous** (SQL) queries
         - E.g. moving average over last hour every 10 mins
         - SQL extended to support ``windows'' over streams
         - Proposed extensions: SEQUENCE, CQL, StreamSQL
     - Pattern recognition
         - Alert me when: $A$, then $B$ within 10 mins
         - How to specify ?
 StreamSQL has some support
     - Probabilistic modeling; Applying financial models
         - Infer hidden variables
         - Remove noise (from measured readings)
-	- Do complex analysis to decide whether to {\em buy}
+        - Do complex analysis to decide whether to *buy*
         - We don't even know how to specify these
     - Multimedia data ?
         - Online object detection, activity detection
         - Correlating events from different streams

 - Why can't we use traditional DBMS ?